 Let us look more closely at the reasons companies and businesses are turning to external consultants for help:

-Reason #1—Lack of In-House Expertise
+Reason #1: Lack of In-House Expertise

 Not all organisations have the in-house skills to deal with the ever-changing needs of their business.
 In this situation, many turn to expert consultants to resolve problems or complete projects that are beyond the scope of their personnel.

-Reason #2—They Need a Temporary Skills Boost
+Reason #2: They Need a Temporary Skills Boost

 At times, a company may want to launch a specific project which requires the services of an expert.
 With many consultants launching go-it-alone agencies, there is no shortage of skills available as close as a mouse-click away.
+In situations like this, consultants, in essence, serve as highly-skilled temporary employees.

-Reason #3—There is an Urgent Time Factor
+Reason #3: There is an Urgent Time Factor

 The company is up against a tight deadline but it just doesn’t have the resources to complete the project in time.
-The answer: Call in the ‘ghost-busters’—the experts who can quickly rally around and get the job done.
+The answer: Call in the ‘ghost-busters’ – the experts who can quickly rally around and get the job done.

-Reason #4—The Need for an Outside Eye
+Reason #4: The Need for an Outside Eye

 The problem has existed for months and no one is able to cut through the differing opinions to reach a workable solution.
 In this case, a business needs someone who can view the issue objectively and take the tough decisions that no one else is prepared to countenance.